pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 * the integration can only be enabled for one specific channel or for all messages starting with specific (trigger) words
 * you will need a server with a public IP address to send the messages to (you need to provide a URL that Slack can find)
-* you can still customize the name and the icon, but you will have to repeat the process for each channel (assuming you are not going to use trigger words)
+* you can still customize the name and the icon, but you will have to repeat the process for each channel (unless you are going to use trigger words)

 So, is it even worth the effort to use this outgoing webhook instead of a bot user?
 I think it is.
 Infinite loops without breaking conditions are evil and you should avoid them.
 Besides, the downsides are not really that troublesome (you probably will use this integration on one or two channels anyway, and setting up the server with Heroku is quite easy).